jamescarruthers/PlotteRXY/Firmware/readme.md

 2. Upload the yaml config file to your board.
 3. Restart the machine.

+Be sure to use the supplied heatsinks, they should go on the rear of the board.
+I recommend using up the two spare heatsinks on the front of the ICs too.

+*Note that the Y stepper is connected to the connector labelled Z-MOT – this is just to help thermals.

 Connections:
 * X-MOT: X stepper motor
 * Z-MOT: Y stepper motor